OldJii/free_check_box/README.md

 ## Features

-customcheckbox is a ui component that It can help you build fully custom checkboxes.
+free_check_box is a ui component that It can help you build fully custom checkboxes.

 Support Android and iOS platforms